Elizabeth Lee (politician)

-Elizabeth Lee (born 1979) is an Australian politician.
-She has been a Liberal member of the Australian Capital Territory Legislative Assembly since 2016, representing the electorate of Kurrajong.
-Prior to entering the ACT Legislative Assembly in 2016, Elizabeth was a successful lawyer in the private sector and later a lecturer at the Australian National University and University of Canberra.
-Having migrated to Australia from Korea at the age of seven, Elizabeth moved to Canberra when she turned 18 to study Law and Asian Studies at The Australian National University.
+Elizabeth Lee (born 30 August 1979) is an Australian politician.
+She has been a member of the Liberal Party and has served in the Australian Capital Territory Legislative Assembly since 2016, representing the electorate of Kurrajong.
+Before entering the ACT Legislative Assembly, Lee worked as a lawyer, before becoming a lecturer at the Australian National University and University of Canberra.

-On 27 October 2020, Lee was elected Leader of the Canberra Liberals and became Leader of the Opposition of the Australian Capital Territory.
+On 27 October 2020, Lee was elected Leader of the Canberra Liberals and became Leader of the Opposition of the Australian Capital Territory, leading them to the 2024 election, where they were defeated.
+She was replaced as leader by Leanne Castley in the aftermath of the election.
+Lee was the first Asian Australian leader of a state or territory opposition.

+Early life

+Lee migrated to Australia from Korea at the age of seven.
+Upon turning 18, she moved to Canberra to pursue studies in law and Asian studies at the Australian National University.